06 Safeguarding children, young people and vulnerable adults policy

 Decision making (all categories of abuse)

-- The designated person makes a professional judgement about referring to other agencies, including Social Care using the Local
+- The designated safeguarding lead makes a professional judgement about referring to other agencies,

-Safeguarding Partnership (LSP) threshold document:
+including Social Care using the Local Safeguarding Partnership (LSP) threshold document:

 - Level 1: Child’s needs are being met.
 Universal support.